-Prior to any renovations, all light ballasts and HID lamps containing or suspected of containing PCBs that will be affected by the work must be decommissioned by a licensed contractor such that PCBs are contained and not released to the environment during decommissioning and properly disposed of.
+Prior to any renovations, all light ballasts containing or suspected of containing PCBs will be affected by the work, must be decommissioned by a licensed contractor such that PCBs are contained and not released to the environment during decommissioning and properly disposed of.

-3.6 Ozone Depleting-Substances (ODSs) and Other Halocarbon
+3.6 Ozone Depleting Substances (ODSs) and Other Halocarbon

 A visual assessment for equipment potentially containing ODSs and other halocarbons was conducted.
-Equipment such as refrigerators which contain or are suspected of containing ODSs or other halocarbons were observed in the subject building.
+Equipment containing ODSs or other halocarbons, such as refrigerators, were observed throughout the subject building.